-Dr Andy Cutler (www.noamalgam.com ) developed these safe and effective protocols for chelation based on pharmacological properties of chelators, using them according to their half-life.
-He advises the use of oral chelators every 3-4 hours in order to keep the blood levels of the chelators stable without gross fluctuation.
+Dr Andy Cutler developed this chelation protocol based on the pharmacological properties of chelators, using them according to their half-life, in order to keep blood levels of the chelators stable, without gross fluctuation.
 If you don’t keep blood levels stable you will induce more ‘redistribution’ of mercury and cause more damage.
-Dr Cutler’s oral chelation program is designed specifically for mercury, but his book describes how you can deal with other metals should they be present.
+Dr Cutler’s oral chelation program is designed specifically for mercury, but his book describes how you can deal with other metals, should they be present.

 DMSA and DMPS reduce the body-burden of mercury and are used soon after removal.
 ALA cleans the brain (and organs) by crossing the Blood Brain Barrier (BBB).
 ALA can get mercury ‘in and out’ of the brain, so dosing indiscriminately and not according to the half-life can carry mercury into the brain.
 During the mercury amalgam removal process, a lot of mercury is released into the system and it is best to wait three months and lower the mercury in the body with DMSA or DMPS before adding the ALA, to prevent released mercury from moving into the brain with ALA (this presumably happens if there is a higher concentration in the blood).

 ALA and DMSA are thought to exert a synergistic effect and should be used together.
 DMSA also reduces side-effects of ALA.

 Oral chelation needs to be done correctly with low dosages taken on scheduleto avoid problems.
 Typically, oral chelation can take between one and five years to complete depending on how toxic you are and how well you excrete metals.